How to measure your dog properly to get the right size of the harness.

 If you want to do some kind of dog sport like dog footbiking, bikejoring or canicross, it’s essential to have a perfectly fitted harness for your dog.
 The harness should be the right size to make the dog feel comfortable and prevent any injury to their fur or skin.

 Beforehand, be aware that, unlike a collar, the harness does not sit on the dog’s upper neck but on the lower neck.
-So, if you take a measurement for a harness, measure the collar size.
-The circumference of the lower (collar) neck is the basic information that you need to know to pick the right size of the harness.
+However, if you take a measurement for a harness, measure the collar size first.
+The circumference of the upper neck (collar) is the basic information that you need to know to pick the right size of the harness.
+Do not measure too tightly!
+You should insert two fingers between a collar and a dog’s body.
 All the other measurements are supplementary.

 Summary: